Access Code: A single-use code provided to the reader that allows them to access any courseware that may be paired with an eTextbook.

 Digital List Price (DLP): Price from the publisher for a digital version of their book.

 EPUB: Current version of the EPUB publishing standard.
 EPUB is a set of specifications for digital content publishing that is the industry standard.
-EPUB defines a means of representing, packaging, and encoding structured and semantically enhanced web content (see IDPF website); at VitalSource, another reflowable format.
+EPUB defines a means of representing, packaging and encoding structured and semantically enhanced web content (IDPF website); at VitalSource, another reflowable format.

 International Standard Book Number (ISBN): Unique and standard identification for a text.
-One book may have multiple ISBNs based on various print formats (black and white, color, binding, extras).
+One book may have multiple ISBNs based on various print formats (black and white, colour, binding, extras).
+Related: See Custom ISBN.

 Licence: Permits access to a book for a predetermined amount of time, with predetermined copying and printing restrictions.